St Sepulchre, Middlesex, London

 Most of the Family consisting of such as are weak and infirm, their chief Employment is to help one another, to teach the Children to read, and to keep the House clean, under the Direction of a Master and Mistress.

 The Reverend Vicar of the Parish frequently visits both these Houses, to see that they do not neglect their Duty to God, while under the Infirmities of old Age, Poverty and Sickness, they enjoy so happy a Retirement.

-The two workhouse locations are very close together — Sharp's Alley runs to the north of Chick Lane (later known as West Street).
+The two workhouse locations were very close together — Sharp's Alley ran to the north of Chick Lane (later known as West Street).
 One of the workhouses can be seen on the 1820s map below.
-Sharp's Alley is the narrow lane running north-south at the west of the workhouse.
+Sharp's Alley was the narrow lane running north-south at the west of the workhouse.
 The faint dotted line marks the line of the London wall.